stoopkid1/freelance-project-manager/README.md

 freelance-project-manager
 =========================

-web based project task manager for freelance developers to help organize their projects, and give clients access to report &amp; request features
+web based project task manager for freelance developers to help organize their projects, and give clients access to report &amp; request features.

+Author: Michael Loring - mdloring[at]gmail.com - http://www.mdloring.com

 1) run the .sql backup file to create your database
 2) login!